tlonny/astroparse/README.md

 AstroParse provides a minimal (but arguably "complete") set of generic, atomic parsers:

- - `parserAtomToken`: consumes and returns the next character of input.
+ - `parserAtomCharacter`: consumes and returns the next input character.
 Errors if at the end of the input.
- - `parserAtomEnd`: complements `parserAtomToken` - returns a null if at the end of the input.
+ - `parserAtomEnd`: complements `parserAtomCharacter` - returns a null if at the end of the input.
 Errors otherwise.
  - `parserAtomValue`: always "parses" a specified value without consuming any input.
  - `parserAtomError`: always returns a specified error without consuming any input.
  - `parserAtomPredicate`: wraps an existing parser, checking the result against a predicate function and erroring if the predicate fails.